Skip to content

 Once an agreement is reached, it is advisable to obtain independent legal advice and formalize the agreement into a legally binding document.

-The legal framework for property settlement in Australia is governed by the Family Law Act 1975.
+The legal framework for property in divorce settlements in Australia is governed by the Family Law Act 1975.
 This Act outlines the factors considered when determining a fair division of assets and liabilities.
 It emphasizes the importance of reaching a just and equitable outcome based on individual circumstances.

 The court has the power to make orders regarding property settlement, but it encourages parties to use alternative dispute resolution methods, such as mediation, before resorting to litigation.
 Mediation allows couples to have greater control over the decision-making process and can result in a more satisfactory resolution for both parties.